Autumn 2019: This section of the website is currently being updated

 Pupils in Reception follow the Early Years Foundation Stage Curriculum which works towards a set of Early Learning Goals.
 The Foundation Stage prepares children for Learning in Key Stage 1 and aims to ensure children have the necessary learning and social skills to be successful in school.
 The National Curriculum begins in year 1 and all other year groups at Keyworth will follow this framework.
 It comprises three core subjects (English, Mathematics and Science) and other subjects (Computing, Design and Technology, History, Languages, Geography, Music, Art and Design and Physical Education) as well as Religious Education.

+As children move through school, they will progressively develop skills and acquire key knowledge and understanding across all curriculum areas.
 Where possible we teach several curriculum areas through an engaging, over-arching topic theme:

 Key Stage 1 topic examples:

 - Dinosaur Planet · Splendid Skies · Street Detectives · Towers, Tunnels and Turrets · Beach Combers

 Blue Abyss · I am Warrior · Road Trip USA · Burps, Bottoms and Bile · Traders and Raiders · Scrumdiddlyumptious · Mighty Metals · Gods and Mortals · Predators · Tremors